Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: Rationality of the generating series of cores and schemes

 \section{Rationality of the generating series of cores and schemes}

-In this section, we state in Theorem~\ref{thm:MirrorR} a refined version of the rationality scheme stated in Theorem~\ref{thm:bivExprRat} and explain how it directly yields a combinatorial proof of Theorem~\ref{thm:bivExprRat}.
+The main point of this section is to introduce enough material to state Theorem~\ref{thm:MirrorR}, which is the main result of this article and establishes a refined version of the rationality scheme given in Theorem~\ref{thm:bivExprRat}.
 To state this result, we first group together blossoming cores that share the same ``labeled scheme''; it allows us to give an identity between their generating series and the generating series of typed Motzkin walks in Lemma~\ref{lem:decompCore}.
-Then, we go one step further and group together blossoming cores that admit the same ``unlabeled scheme'' equipped with a ``consistent naming'', which will lead to the refined rationality scheme.
-Finally, in Section~\ref{subsub:statistics}, we gather some definitions to prepare the proof of Theorem~\ref{thm:MirrorR}.
+Then, we go one step further and group together blossoming cores that admit the same ``unlabeled scheme'', which will lead to the refined rationality scheme.